fenago/machine-learning/lab_guides/lab_3.md

 4. What if we’ve built this prediction mode, and then new houses start appearing in the market, is there a way to update the model with new information?

-This chapter answers all of these questions, but let me give you some quick answers:
+This lab answers all of these questions, but let me give you some quick answers:

 **1. What happens if the model makes a mistake?**